 Study and training in a full range of evaluation and remediation techniques are integral parts of the curriculum.
 Closely allied to the speech language pathology curriculum are the fields of speech science, neurolinguistics, and normal child speech and language acquisition.
 Additional areas of study within the CSD Department are in the area of bilingual speech language pathology and family-focused treatment.

-Students must complete at least 20 hours of core courses, six hours of electives (including courses taken either within or outside the department) and thesis (six hours).
+Students must complete at least 20 hours of core courses, six hours of electives and thesis (six hours).
 Students can choose to complete twelve hours of electives, when a thesis is not selected.
-In addition, students must enroll in clinical practicum training for ten to twenty semester hours in order to be eligible for clinical certification through the American Speech-Language-Hearing Association.
+In addition, students must enroll in clinical practicum training for 20+ semester hours in order to be eligible for clinical certification through the American Speech-Language-Hearing Association.

 A total of 32 credits of academic coursework plus 20+ credits of clinical practicum over two years are required for the completion of the M.A.
 Additional hours may be required by the program in order to meet ASHA guidelines.